 - iv.
 The university uses straight-line depreciation with zero (0) salvage value, and useful lives that vary depending on the type of asset. - v.
-When capital assets wear out or become obsolete, they are sold, scrapped, traded in, or may be returned at the end of a capital lease.
-When disposing of capital assets, the university follows all appropriate Surplus Property rules to follow the UO policy on equipment disposals. - b.
+When capital assets wear out or become obsolete, they are to follow the UO policy on equipment disposals. - b.
 Accounting for Fixed Assets University Libraries - i.
 Definitions - General Collections: Library holdings of an institutional library (not departmental reference library) that are exhaustible by nature and have a useful life greater than one year.
-General collections include general books, periodicals, reference materials, microfilm, maps, manuscripts, etc. - Special Collections: Library holdings of an institutional library (not departmental reference library) normally considered inexhaustible and accounted for like works of art and historical treasures.
+General collections include general books, periodicals, reference materials, microfilm, maps, manuscripts, etc. - 2.
+Special Collections: Library holdings of an institutional library (not departmental reference library) normally considered inexhaustible and accounted for like works of art and historical treasures.
 They are not easily replaced and meet the following conditions: - a.
 Held for public exhibition, education, or research in furtherance of public service, rather than financial gain. - b.
 Protected, kept unencumbered, cared for, and preserved. - ii.
 Additions to both General and Special Collections are comprised of purchases and donations.
 Purchases are valued at cost at time of acquisition.
-Donations are valued at FMV at time of donation receipt.
-The FMV of donated additions is recognized as revenue in the year of donation. - Deductions from both General and Special Collections are valued at historical cost of items withdrawn from the collections, including associated depreciation (if applicable). - c.
+Donations are valued at FMV at time ofreceipt.
+The FMV of donated additions is recognized as revenue in the year of donation. - iii.
+Deductions from both General and Special Collections are valued at historical cost of items withdrawn from the collections, including associated depreciation (if applicable). - c.
 Building Component Depreciation - The university may componentize some or all academic and research buildings to more accurately measure the annual depreciation.
 Componentized depreciation is based on the useful life of each component. - ii.
 Componentized depreciation may only be applied prospectively based on componentizing new buildings and/or applying componentization on the undepreciated portion of existing buildings. - iii.
 Componentized depreciation is limited to buildings.
 Componentized depreciation does not apply to non-building real property (such as improvements other than buildings, infrastructure, land, and land improvements), or to personal property. - d.
 Intangible Assets - i.
-Characteristics of Intangible Assets
+Characteristics of Intangible Assets - 1.
+Owned or considered owned by the university - 2.
+Lacks physical substance